KingSora/OverlayScrollbars/packages/overlayscrollbars-react/README.md

 - `options`: accepts an `object` which represents the OverlayScrollbars options.
 - `events`: accepts an `object` which represents the OverlayScrollbars events.
+- `defer`: accepts an `boolean` or `object`.
+Defers the initialization to a point in time when the browser is idle.

 ### Return

 The `useOverlayScrollbars` hook returns a `tuple` with two values:

-- The first value is the `initialization` function, it takes one argument which is the `InitializationTarget` and returns the OverlayScrollbars instance.
+- The first value is the `initialization` function, it takes one argument which is the `InitializationTarget`.
 - The second value is a function which returns the current OverlayScrollbars instance or `null` if not initialized.

 > __Note__: The identity of both functions is stable and won't change, thus they can safely be used in any dependency array.